lqiqiqi/graduate-thesis/README.md

 # Goals

-- Using cheap and contactless temperature sensor to collect users' skin temperature to know the comfort level
+- Using cheap and contactless temperature sensor to collect users'  facial skin temperature to know the comfort level
 - Implement machine learning to predict comfort level after training
 - Control Heating, Ventilation and Air Conditioning (HVAC) system based on prediction